hosin211/flutter-app-your-ideas/README.md

-# hosin
+# hosin211

-A new Flutter application.

-## Getting Started

-This project is a starting point for a Flutter application.
+A Flutter application where you can share your Cool ideas with people

+## Screenshots are in Issues

 A few resources to get you started if this is your first Flutter project: